Be Bushfire Ready

 Bushfire Insurance

-Share on Facebook Share on Twitter Share on Linkedin Email this linkPrior to bushfire season you should check and update your insurance policy.
+Share Bushfire Insurance on Facebook Share Bushfire Insurance on Twitter Share Bushfire Insurance on Linkedin Email Bushfire Insurance linkPrior to bushfire season you should check and update your insurance policy.
 Some key points to ask your insurer:

 Does my policy cover demolition and removal of rubble?
 Can be anywhere between $25,000 to $100,000.
 Add extra if Asbestos is present.